amundae/KG7VIP-FD-PRES-FULL-2018/PITCHME.md

 * Every June, more than 40,000 hams throughout North America set up temporary transmitting stations in public places to demonstrate ham radio's science, skill and service to our communities and our nation.
 It combines public service, emergency preparedness, community outreach, and technical skills all in a single event. -**ARRL**
 ---?image=BG.jpg
 #### Quick Facts
-- Official FD Operations (radios on to radios off) run from 11:00 AM to Saturday the 24th to 11:00 AM Sunday the 25th
+- Official FD Operations (radios on to radios off) run from 11:00 AM on Saturday the 23rd to 11:00 AM Sunday the 24th
 - Inactive, new, or non hams can operate the GOTA station |
 - You can participate at as many FD sites as you wish, as long as you don't make a QSO between them |
 - The site is open to the public from noon to 4:00 PM on the 25th |